 Preparation is the first step towards cracking the RBI Grade B examination.
 Without a sound preparations, strategy candidates will have little idea on the format of the exam.
 Candidates can practice the RBI Grade B Mock test for better preparation of the topics.

 The preparation strategy for each subject is discussed in detail below:

 RBI Grade B Preparation | English Language

 The English language section is one of the easiest sections where candidates can easily score the highest number of marks possible.
-Questions from these sections are usually asked from comprehension, errors, para jumbles, antonyms and synonyms.
-Thoroughly brushing up on the newspaper, thesaurus, dictionary will help the candidates in the long run.
+Questions from these sections are usually asked from comprehension, errors, para jumbles, antonyms, and synonyms.
+Thoroughly brushing up on the newspaper, thesaurus, a dictionary will help the candidates in the long run.

 RBI Grade B Preparation | Reasoning Ability

 In RBI Grade B Phase 1 this section will consist of 60 questions so it becomes very important to practice and attempt this section very carefully.
 Reasoning questions can be tricky and require a lot of practice to score well.
-This section mostly consists of Puzzles and sitting arrangement.
+This section mostly consists of Puzzles and sitting arrangements.
 The puzzles can be Circular Arrangement, Linear arrangement, floor-based puzzle, a tabular puzzle with two or three or even four variables, puzzles combined with blood relation or Direction sense, Square/Rectangle sitting arrangement.